Troubleshooting¶

 -

-Check the MTU configured in the
+Check that the MTU configured in the

 .profile

 files matches on both sides of the tunnel.
-Each time Enclave starts it will set the interface MTU according to the value configured in the relevant.profile
+Each time Enclave starts, it will set the interface MTU according to the value configured in the relevant.profile

 .
-On Linux useip addr | grep mtu
+On Linux, useip addr | grep mtu

-and on MacOS, useifconfig -a
+, and on macOS, useifconfig -a

 .

-Using Ping to verify connectivity¶
+Using ping to verify connectivity¶

 If you're using ping tests to verify connectivity, it's important to check that the host-local firewall is not dropping traffic arriving on the Enclave network interface.